bufbuild/terraform-modules-bufstream/README.md

 See below for the required variables.
 There is a README for each module with more details on the variables that can be set.

+Note that you'll also need to include a provider under the folder of the desired cloud.

 Required environment variables:

 | Variable          | Description                                                 |